morganmueller/Internet-Geographies/weeks/week_01.md

     * Waste
     * These barely scratch the surface
 * Relating the internet to us
-* What does cartography have to do with the internet?

-### In Class Exercise - Time Permissive
+### In Class Exercise - Time Permissive - 20 minutes